I have experience with Super Affiliate Network and in this review will share exactly what occurred when I tried it, and why (spoiler), I left.

 This looks like a program where you learn to promote the actual Super Affiliate Network to others via Solo Ads and email marketing.
 I say the word “looks” because you can’t gain access to the full training in this system due to there being a password required for every single lesson and you get the password from your coach.

-But basically, the site is a combination of webinars and a bootcamp course called “The Profit Boosting Bootcamp” where you go through the training.
+But basically, the program is a combination of webinars and a bootcamp course called “The Profit Boosting Bootcamp” which shows you how to promote the Super Affiliate Network.
+I have my own recommendation for a bootcamp online money making course, and in my opinion it’s far better (here is why).

 This is how it looks like you’ll make money with this program: